trampgeek/jobe/README.md

     a readable error message.
  1. You are running testsubmit.py with Python3, right?
  1. Check the apache error log.
- 1. Set DEBUGGING = True in testsubmit.py (around line 19).
-This will result
-    in all jobe runs being saved in /home/jobe/runs.
-[Normally a run directory is removed after each run completes.]
  1. If something unexpected happened with the actual run of a program, find the run in /home/jobe/runs and try executing the program manually.
 [The run directory contains the source file, the bash command used to run it,